Finding the Fab Five: How Netflix's Queer Eye Came to Be

 But finding qualified candidates was no easy task, as Gervais explained, "When you want people that are true masters of their craft and people that have the credentials we were looking for it's always tricky to try and convince them to do a show that they don't know is Queer Eye.
 That's always a challenge for us."

-While the five men ultimately selected were relatively known before the series, there were conversations about whether or not to cast a famous name.
+While the five men ultimately selected were relatively unknown before the series, there were conversations about whether or not to cast a famous name.

 "There were some famous men that certainly we were thinking of and through the process just didn't make sense," Gervais said.
 "A lot of conversations of whether or not to go with people who were already known or really discover people and help them grow together as opposed to inserting a star amongst the other four.
 We looked at everyone."